AdaGold/standalone-exercises/Exception-Handling.md

 So why do save!, create! and update! exist?
 Well because not everyone agrees and Ruby developers do try to make everyone happy.

 When you enter your internship you will begin to engage in something called *defensive programming*.
 In [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming) you write code to gracefully handle under unforeseen circumstances.
-The idea is that you
+The idea is that you write code to try to catch all unforeseen circumstances.

 ## Resources